juanmiloz/3-J-s-and-G-Bookstore/README.md

 ## Acknowledgements 🎁

-* Thanks to the founding development team because it was thanks
-* to them that the program could have a start, I also want to thank
-* Andres Aristizabal who was our tutor throughout the learning process
-* to develop this app
+_Thanks to the founding development team because it was thanks to them that the program could have a start, We also want to thank Andres Aristizabal who was our tutor throughout the learning process to develop this app_

 ---